 Having good business credit is helpful when you’re applying for business loans to quickly solve cash flow problems.
 Lenders may look at your business credit score when you apply for financing from them.
 Having a high business credit score will improve your chances of getting approved for small business loans, business lines of credit, or other business financing products.

 A high business credit score will demonstrate to your lender that you will make repayments on time, which will help you get qualified quicker and easier.
-Depending on the lender, you may also qualify for lower interest rates on the financing you apply for if your business credit score is strong enough.
+Depending on the lender, you may also qualify for lower interest rates on financing you apply for if your business credit score is strong enough.

 Your business credit score isn’t just helpful when you’re working with banks and lenders.
 A strong business credit score can also help you get trade credit and secure better repayment terms with your vendors and suppliers.
 With a strong business credit score, they’ll view you as a trustworthy client and may provide you with more flexible repayment structures.
 This is beneficial when you need to buy equipment, stock up on inventory, or make other major purchases for your business.
+Selecting the right supplier for your business can also help you secure good repayment terms that align with your needs.

 Business credit is also important for protecting your personal credit.
 As a rule of thumb, you should avoid using personal credit for business expenses and purchases.
 Incurring large business expenses with your personal credit will increase your credit utilization ratio, which measures how much credit you are using in relation to your credit limit.
 High credit utilization has a negative impact on your personal credit score.